apache/eventmesh/eventmesh-connectors/eventmesh-connector-dingtalk/README.md

 # DingTalk

-## DingtalkSinkConnector: From eventmesh to DingTalk
+## DingtalkSinkConnector: From EventMesh to DingTalk

 1. launch your EventMesh Runtime.
 2. enable sinkConnector and check `sink-config.yml`.
-3. send a message to eventmesh with the topic defined in `pubSubConfig.subject`
+3. send a message to EventMesh with the topic defined in `pubSubConfig.subject`

 ```yaml
 pubSubConfig: